Mercedes-Benz EQB (2024) specs, price, ratings and reviews

 In practice

 The WLTP figure is about 470 km with the 70 kWh net battery (manufacturer figure, not measured by us).
 DC charging peaks around 100 kW, lower than many direct competitors; 10-80% takes about 32 minutes under favourable conditions (manufacturer figure, not measured by us).
 Owners report a noticeably lower range in winter (public forums, not measured by us).
-The indicative list price rose from about 54,900 euro (peildatum early 2024) to 56,900 euro now; this is a starting price, not an offer and not a forecast.
+The indicative list price rose from about 54,900 euro (reference date early 2024) to 56,900 euro now; this is a starting price, not an offer and not a forecast.

 Points to note